--having password protection of programmes so that access is restricted to computer operations staff
+-having protection password of that programmes SO access is restricted to computer operations staff

 Application controls: are manual or undocumented procedures that typically operate at a business process level.
 They can be detective or preventative in nature and are deigned to ensure the integrity of accounting records.
 They relate to procedures that are used to (Examples)